Bennett: Lieberman Soft on Industry

 ``He remains my friend, but I cannot defend this,″ the former Reagan administration official said in a telephone interview. ``I’m deeply disappointed.
 He so softly voiced his criticisms in Hollywood that he was barely audible.″

-A week after threatening Hollywood with sanctions for marketing violence to kids, Gore and Lieberman seemed to soften their tone at a star-studded Beverly Hills fund-raiser earlier this week.
+After threatening Hollywood with sanctions for marketing violence to kids, Democratic presidential nominee Al Gore and running mate Lieberman seemed to soften their tone at a star-studded Beverly Hills fund-raiser earlier this week.
 Lieberman told leaders of the entertainment industry that, ``We will nudge you, but we will never become censors.″

 The event raised $4.2 million for the Democratic National Committee.
 Guests paid $10,000 each to mingle with actors Dustin Hoffman and Tom Hanks, among others.